Proverbs 29:25 (Amplified)

 The culture is driven by the propaganda of spineless talking heads who are naively becoming the mouthpiece for the terrorist—spewing their stupidity and delusional religion.

 Let me give you a short story to illustrate.

-During a transitional time, my family lived on a cul-de-sac neighborhood.
-My next door neighbor had a reputation of being a bully.
-He felt that he was the master and everyone who lived there were subject to his rantings.
+During a transitional time, my family lived in a cul-de-sac neighborhood.
+My next-door neighbor had a reputation for being a bully.
+He felt that he was the master and everyone who lived there was subject to his rantings.
 For some reason, the others put up with his foolishness.